-With Skype-to-Skype audio and video calls and chat, you can stay in touch with anyone, on almost any device, almost anywhere in the world, for free.
-Using Skype side-by-side with two or more apps is a great way to stay in touch while browsing the web, listening to music or playing a game.
+With Skype-to-Skype audio and video calls and chat, you can stay in touch with anyone, on almost any device, pretty much anywhere in the world, for free.
+Using Skype side-by-side with two or more apps is a great way to stay in touch while browsing the web, listening to music, or playing a game.
 Skype comes with Windows 8.1 and Windows RT 8.1 so you just need to open the app and start using it.

 If you want, you can also download Skype for Windows desktop.

 Sign in with your Microsoft account and your Messenger friends will be automatically added to your existing list of contacts.
 If you already have a Skype account, you can merge it with your Microsoft account by following the on-screen instructions.

 Swipe in from the bottom edge to see the app commands.(If you're using a mouse, right-click within the app.)

 Tap or click add contact and search for people by their name, Skype name, or email address.
 If you can't find the person, tap or click search directory.